 The program is divided into two sections:

-During the national year of the program, you study at your home university.
+During the national phase of the program, you study at your home university.
 At the JKU, you attend courses in general management and business, research methods, and take English language classes throughout semester one and two of the program.
 We also strongly recommend that you begin working on your Master's thesis during the first year of the program.
 You can choose 6 out of 8 management subjects.
 You attend these subjects together with students of other Master’s programs.
 This enables you to make contacts and exchange ideas with other students.

 Each year, approximately 10 students are selected from each university.
 During the international year of the program, students from all three partner universities will spend three months in Russia, Austria, and Italy, and study together in one class.
 The program starts in Russia in October, moves on to Austria, and then concludes in Italy in June.
 Local faculty members from each of the three universities teach the program courses.